-For over 25 years, BPE (formerly the Boston Plan for Excellence) has devised solutions to the toughest challenges faced by Boston’s students, teachers, and school leaders, raising over $75 million in private grants to support the learning of Boston’s children.
+For 30 years, Boston Plan for Excellence has devised solutions to the toughest challenges faced by Boston’s students, teachers, and school leaders.
 In 2003, BPE helped found one of the first residency-based teacher education programs, Boston Teacher Residency.
 Together, BPE and BTR have developed smart, sophisticated strategies to help teachers and schools become more effective.
 Many of our strategies have been adopted district wide and have influenced schools across the country.

 BPE: 1984 - Today

 1984: Bank of America (then, the First National Bank of Boston) establishes a local education foundation to foster improvement in the city’s public schools.
 The Boston Foundation, a major early and continuing funder, housed and staffed what was known as the Boston Plan for Excellence for its first dozen years.